AudioSceneDescriptionFormat/splines/doc/intro.rst

 The :doc:`first part <euclidean/index>` investigates some *polynomial splines* in their natural habitat, the Euclidean space.
-In the unlikely case you are reading this without knowing what "spline" means, the first part also contains
+In the unlikely case you are reading this and don't know what "spline" means, the first part also contains
 :doc:`a definition of the term <euclidean/splines>`
 and a description of some of the common properties of splines.